IngmarBitter/defenders/md/Salvation/Baptism.md

 * *obedient-faith:* Adding any works, incl. demonstrating obedience in water baptism, would make it no longer just faith.
 Thus water baptism is not a requirement.

 * *baptism-completes-faith:* even obedient-faith teaches that salvation is not unilaterally forced upon by God, but requires a to-do list for the believer: mental comprehension of the gospel, belief that it's true, repentance, trusting Jesus, committing to follow Him, accepting the gift of salvation.
 Those are not trivial but are still classified as not-works.
 This view simply includes baptism into that to-do list and also classifies it as not-works.
 And all of those items are things that either exalt Jesus or humble ourselves.
 Not things that can be used to boast about ourselves.
 And that's the main concern of this verse: we ought to not think we earned our salvation or did something that makes us deserve it and that consequently we could boast about. *... acceptable, but less straightforward than the obedient-faith view.
-Note also, that the obedient-faith steps are all mental, while baptism is a physical act and thus more inherently associated with works.*
+Note also that the obedient-faith steps are all mental, while baptism is a physical act and thus more inherently associated with works.*

 * *obedient-faith:* Even if we accept that baptism is not a work, then this verse still states that the requirements to be saved do not include baptism.

 * *baptism-completes-faith:* any mention of faith alone leading to salvation implies the other requirements including baptism.
-So they are not left out because of irrelevance, but for brevity and are assumed to be included implicitly. *... acceptable but less straight forward than the obedient-faith view.*
+So they are not left out because of irrelevance, but for brevity and are assumed to be included implicitly. *... acceptable but less straightforward than the obedient-faith view.*

 #### Titus 3:5